Application deadline extended to February 15, 2023!

 Students are recruited from institutions that offer limited or no research opportunities in HPC, such as historically minority colleges and universities.
 Faculties with expertise in HPC applications mentor the students to be researchers and provide them with specialized training in the design and development of HPC applications that are rooted in and motivated by engaging engineering innovations.
 This specialized training provides the students with technical and analytical skills in mathematical modeling, algorithmic development, and parallel and distributed programming, which benefit them in future pursuits such as graduate study or industry work.
 The quality of this training is further reinforced by additional professional development activities, including an HPC crash course, field trips, invited speakers, weekly group meetings, and a mentor training workshop for faculty.
 Seminars in career development, literature search, technical writing, and graduate school advisement, are also integrated into the program, and all student participants are given the opportunity to attend and present in professional conferences.

-Orientation & Team Building: To welcome the students and to familiarize them with the REU team and with each other.
+- Orientation & Team Building: Welcome the students and to familiarize them with the REU team and with each other.
 Various speakers, including Dean of School of Engineering and research mentors, will welcome the students.
-High ropes course at Camp Oswegatchie for team building;
+High ropes course at Camp Oswegatchie for team building (Tentative);

-Field Trips: Two technical field trips organized for the REU cohort, including IBM's Poughkeepsie, NY facility and the Canadian Nuclear Laboratories;
+- Field Trips: Two technical field trips organized for the REU cohort, including IBM's Poughkeepsie, NY facility and Canadian Nuclear Laboratories (Tentative);

 Research Projects & Mentors (Tentative)